AQ Index for Smith County, Texas

 Air Quality Index for Smith County, Texas

-The area with the highest AQ Index (as of 12:00 CDT) in is in the Tyler-Longview-Marshall area.
-Particle Pollution (PM2.5) is measuring at 63 (Moderate).
-This means air quality is acceptable.
-However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.
+The area with the highest AQ Index (as of 5:00 CST) in is in the Tyler-Longview-Marshall area.
+Ozone (OZONE) is measuring at 35 (Good).
+This means air quality is satisfactory, and air pollution poses little or no risk.

 Over the next few days, the highest primary air pollutant will be Ozone (OZONE) in the Tyler-Longview-Marshall area.
 It is forecasted to be 0 (Moderate), meaning air quality is acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.